in28minutes/in28minutes.github.io/_posts/2020-01-01-Taking-Spring-Boot-To-Cloud.md

 #### Improved Latency and Availability

-Each of the cloud providers have mutliple data centers available in multiple continents and multiple countries.
+Each of the cloud providers have multiple data centers available in multiple continents and multiple countries.

 It would be difficult for businesses to set up such wide spread infrastructure.